LukeShortCloud/rootpages/src/programming/go.rst

 Data interpretation:

--  call = Execute a specified function and optionally provide arugments to it.
+-  call = Execute a specified function and optionally provide arguments to it.
 -  index = Provide the value of a variable at a specified index.
 -  len = Provide the length of a list or map variable.
 -  slice = Provide the value of a variable slice.